 No more than 24 credits earned by examination and 32 credits earned by correspondence or examination may count toward an associate’s degree.

-A transcript is a record of all courses for which a student was enrolled at the end of the add/drop period each semester and Summer Session.
-It includes credit hours for which the student is enrolled, final grades in each subject, record of withdrawal, courses repeated, grade point average for each semester, and a cumulative grade point average.
+A transcript is a record of all courses for which a student was enrolled at the end of the add/drop period each term.
+It includes credit hours for which the student is enrolled, final grades in each course, record of withdrawals, courses repeated, grade point average for each term, and a cumulative grade point average.

 Requests for Transcripts

 NIC academic transcripts are permanent records and are maintained forever.
 Transcript requests must be made online through the National Student Clearinghouse.
 Additional information is available at www.nic.edu/registrar.